ohiofi/pygame-curriculum/README.md

 Implement a Dot class.
 Each Dot object has 3 unique instance variables (x, y, and color) and 1 method ( drawDot() ).

+## 05 - weirdPiano

+Map 9 or more keys to various tones, sounds, and music.

+1. If `keyboard.a` is pressed https://pygame-zero.readthedocs.io/en/stable/builtins.html#the-keyboard then play a certain tone https://pygame-zero.readthedocs.io/en/stable/builtins.html#tone-generator

+2. If `keyboard.s` is pressed, then play a certain sound https://pygame-zero.readthedocs.io/en/stable/builtins.html#sounds You can use `sounds.eep.play()` to test this out.
+Any sounds that you download or create must be either WAV or OGG.

+3. If `keyboard.d` is pressed, then loop a certain piece of music https://pygame-zero.readthedocs.io/en/stable/builtins.html#music MP3s will not work and must be converted to either WAV or OGG.
+If `keyboard.d` is pressed again, then `music.stop()`

-## 05 - sourGrapes
+## 06 - sourGrapes

-An animal and a cluster of grapes (or some other kind of food) appear on the screen.
-Download a background image that is the size of the game or larger.
-Use `screen.blit` to display the background image. https://pygame-zero.readthedocs.io/en/stable/builtins.html#images Use the arrow keys to move the animal to eat the grapes.
+1. An animal and a cluster of grapes (or some other kind of food) appear on the screen.

+2. Download a background image that is the size of the game or larger.
+Use `screen.blit` to display the background image. https://pygame-zero.readthedocs.io/en/stable/builtins.html#images

+3. The game ends after 10 or more seconds, the background image changes and the text "Game Over" is displayed.
+Use a boolean variable called gameOver.

+4. Use the arrow keys to move the animal around so they can eat the grapes.
+The arrow keys work if not gameOver.
 When the animal touches the grapes, you receive points and the grapes jump to a random, new location.

-The game ends after several seconds, the background color changes and the text "Game Over" is displayed.
-Use a boolean variable called gameOver.
-If not gameOver then the arrow keys work.
-Finally, add a slow predator that chases you.
+5. Add sound effects and music.
+Free CC music at https://freemusicarchive.org/genre/Chiptune/ or https://freemusicarchive.org/search/?quicksearch=8bit

+6. Finally, add a predator that slowly chases you.
 If the `predator.colliderect(animal)` then set gameOver to be true.